-Next year Mammy’s will reflect on the 300th and 400th anniversary of the arrival of the first enslaved Africans to the United States, respectively.
-WE acknowledge the presence of Africans in America prior to 1619 date; yet, we dedicate 2019 to you.
+In 2019, Mammy’s will reflect on the 300th and 400th anniversary of the arrival of the first enslaved Africans to Louisiana and the United States, respectively.
+WE acknowledge the presence of Africans in America prior to 1619 date; yet, we dedicate 2019 to the community.
 We will spend more time reaching out to new audiences in new cities and states.

 Mammy's goals are 1). spread the love of family history, and 2.) to preserve African and African American traditions that were passed down from one generation to the next.

 This page will highlight Mammy's participation in community programs and events that commemorate the arrival of the first enslaved Africans to Virginia's Fort Monroe on August 25, 1619 and the first enslaved Africans who arrived in Louisiana in 1719.

 1st Africans Arrive Louisiana & United States.
 400th anniversary of the arrival of the 1st Africans